MediaComem/comem-webdev/subjects/git-collaborating/README.md

 #### Copy the SSH key

 To authenticate using your SSH key on GitHub, you will need to copy your **public key**.
-You can display it on the terminal with this command:
+You can display it on the CLI with this command:

 ```bash
 $> cat ~/.ssh/id_rsa.pub